espresso/espresso/docs/Setup.md

 We need even more control.

-Cause "/book.html" and "/book.xml" definitely may behave differently, even if they are backed by the same action.
+Cause "/book.html" and "/book.xml" definitely may behave differently, even if they are backed by same action.

 How for ex. to tell `book` action to return some charset on "/book.html" URL and another one on "/book.xml" URL without touching the action itself?